MPCDF picture of the month: December 2024

 MPG supercomputer Viper

 Based on AMD EPYC Genoa 9554 processors: 768 CPU compute nodes, 98304 CPU cores, 432 TB RAM (DDR5), 4.9 PFlop/s theoretical peak performance (FP64).
-200 Gb/s Interconnect (Nvidia NDR200, nonblocking fabric over all nodes).
+200 Gb/s Interconnect (Nvidia NDR200, nonblocking fat-tree fabric over all nodes).
 Operational since June 2024.

 MPG supercomputer Raven